Course Info / Syllabus

 Create a new directory, Lab02

 Create a file named README.md in the Lab02 folder.
-Copy into the file the contents of the Lab 02 Template.
+The Lab 02 Template can be copied from this link:

 You may refer to additional resources outside of the recommended resources provided.